alisqi/api-examples/README.md

 # Community examples
 Some of our users have graciously shared some of their code and experience with us.

- * [Reading particle sensor measurements over Modbus](community/LamersHTS-Modbus) and uploading these to Alis
+ * [Reading particle sensor measurements over Modbus](community/LamersHTS-Modbus) and uploading these to AlisQI